THOMASELOVE/431-classes-2023/projA/portfolio_status.md

 # Project A Portfolio Review Status

 We aim to get your Project A feedback and grade to you on **2023-11-09 via email from Dr. Love**.

-"Assessment" scores on Canvas are posted only to help us track reviews.
+**Note**: "Assessment" scores on Canvas are posted only to help us track reviews.
+Read the comments on Canvas (if any) but ignore the scores there.

 ### Stages of Review